 Completion Day: A Buyer’s Guide

-From making sure everything has gone according to plan, to picking up the keys and starting the big move, there’s a lot to think about.
+From making sure everything has gone according to plan, to picking up the keys and starting your big move, there’s a lot to think about.

-Our guide will walk you through the process so you know what to expect at the end of your home purchase.
+Our guide will walk you through the process, so you’ll know what to expect at the end of your home purchase.

 What happens on completion day?